Position: Token Taxes Can Mitigate AI's Economic Risks: Risks

-\textit{Government fiscal crises} The first economic risk posed by a post-AGI world is fiscal crisis resulting from lost government revenues.
+The first economic risk of AI we consider is the loss of government revenue, which would result in fiscal crises.
 Early studies have shown that high exposure to AI in companies increases unemployment risks while reducing labour demand \cite{hampole2025artificial, frank2025ai}.
 Recent work has also found that as automation increases, government fiscal revenues decrease, because taxes on labour are the highest source of government revenue \cite{casas2024government}.
-High unemployment in a post-AGI world would therefore reduce revenue and increase states' fiscal costs, eroding the two main sources of public finance \cite{korinek2025public}.
+High unemployment would also reduce consumption and increase states' fiscal costs, eroding the two main sources of public finance \cite{korinek2025public}.
+While the jury is still out on whether AI will cause mass unemployment, existing empirical evidence points to the risk of fiscal crises.

+Furthermore, since frontier AI companies are multi-national corporations (MNCs), they are able to effectively evade existing taxes by transferring ownership of their intangible, digital assets to affiliate corporations in low-tax jurisdictions \cite{lowry2019digital}.
+Existing digital services MNCs avoid tax by recording profits in more favourable tax jurisdictions and engaging in strategies such as debt and earnings stripping \cite{gravelle2009tax}.
+This results in a loss of tax revenue for the state in which the corporation serves customers - a phenomenon which, until recently, remained unaccounted for by international law regimes \cite{lowry2019digital, cui2019digital}.
+Tax avoidance would therefore further exacerbate AI-induced government fiscal crises.